raffaeleragni/bevy_sync/README.md

 ![Sync](docs/sync.gif)

 Plugin for synchronizing entities and components between server and its clients.
-This plugin is meant to support collaborative editing environment through editors and supports bi-directional updates between server and client.

 Uses `bevy_renet`.

-Current state is in development.
+== Basic features

 - [X] Entity synchronization
 - [X] Entyty sync is based on UUIDs